 They also might have to work together and cooperate by sharing toys or playing together.
 This helps boost their social interaction and creates a sense of teamwork rather than everyone playing on their own.

 Find Out More

-As you can see, there are so many benefits that children can experience through this sort of activity at any age.
+As you can see, there are so many benefits of sensory play for kids that they can experience through this sort of activity at any age.
 We can supply a range of outdoor playground products including safety surfacing and equipment to suit your school or nursery.
 Feel free to get in touch with our team and we’d be happy to provide more details on costs and designs.